 In recent research, I have been investigating a class of cryptocurrencies called stablecoins that are currencies operating on the blockchain and are pegged to the US dollar.
 I also investigate price-setting in forex swap markets, and use financial data to identify linkages between monetary policy, financial markets and the real economy.

-We take this question to be isomorphic to, “What Keeps Fixed Exchange Rates Fixed?” and address it with analysis familiar in exchange rate economics.
-Using a rich dataset of trades between the stablecoin Treasury and private investors, we examine how peg-sustaining arbitrage stabilizes the price of the dominant stablecoin, Tether.
-In conventional fixed-rate regimes, the central bank stabilizes the peg through management of foreign reserves.
-In contrast, stablecoin pegs are managed through the actions of private investors, who deposit (withdraw) dollars with the Tether Treasury when the stablecoin trades at a premium (discount), a change in the relative supply that drives peg prices back toward one.
-We identify the arbitrage mechanism through a unique natural experiment: the migration of Tether from the Omni to the Ethereum blockchain.
-This event led to an increase in investor access to arbitrage trades with the Tether Treasury.
-Consistent with our mechanism, this reduced the absolute size of peg deviations by more than half.
-We also pin down which fundamentals drive the two-sided distribution of peg-price deviations: Premiums are due to stablecoins’ role as a safe haven, exhibiting, for example, premiums greater than 100 basis points during the COVID-19 crisis of March 2020; discounts derive from liquidity effects and collateral concerns.
+Using a rich dataset of trades between the stablecoin Treasury and private investors, we examine how arbitrage stabilizes the price of the dominant stablecoin, Tether.
+We identify the arbitrage mechanism through a unique natural experiment: the migration of Tether from the Omni to the Ethereum blockchain in 2019.
+This event led to an increase in investor access to arbitrage trades with the Tether Treasury, and reduced the absolute size of peg deviations by more than half.
+We also pin down the sources of stablecoin instability: Premiums are due to stablecoins’ role as a safe haven; discounts derive from collateral concerns.

 “International Monetary Policy Spillovers: A High Frequency Approach” (with C. Jauregui).